The characteristic variety for Feigin and Odesskii's elliptic algebras: The characteristic variety as a quotient of

 of equivariant sheaves.

 The next result is used after we prove that $\cL_{n/k}$ has a $\Sigma_{n/k}$-equivariant structure (\Cref{prop.lnk.equiv.str}).

 \begin{proposition} Let $X$ be a quasi-projective algebraic variety acted upon by a finite group $\Gamma$ and let $\phi:X\to X/\Gamma$ be the quotient morphism.
-If $\cL$ is \begin{itemize} \item a globally generated $\Gamma$-equivariant invertible $\cO_X$-module such that \item the action of $\Gamma$ on $H^0(X,\cL)$ resulting from the equivariant structure is trivial, \end{itemize} then $(\phi_*\cL)^{\Gamma}$ is an invertible $\cO_{X/\Gamma}$-module and the canonical map $\phi^*\big((\phi_*\cL)^{\Gamma}\big) \to \cL$ is an isomorphism. \end{proposition} \begin{proof} By \spr{01ZY}, every finite subset of $X$ is contained in an open affine subscheme of $X$.
-In particular this is true of $\Gamma$-orbits.
-Hence \cite[\S7, Theorem]{Mum08} applies to every $\Gamma$-invariant open subscheme $U\subseteq X$ to prove the claim in the case $\cL=\cO_X$.
+If $\cL$ is \begin{itemize} \item a globally generated $\Gamma$-equivariant invertible $\cO_X$-module such that \item the action of $\Gamma$ on $H^0(X,\cL)$ resulting from the equivariant structure is trivial, \end{itemize} then $(\phi_*\cL)^{\Gamma}$ is an invertible $\cO_{X/\Gamma}$-module and the canonical map $\phi^*\big((\phi_*\cL)^{\Gamma}\big) \to \cL$ is an isomorphism. \end{proposition} \begin{proof} Every finite subset of $X$ is contained in an open affine subscheme of $X$ (see, e.g., \cite[Prop.~3.3.36]{liu02}).
+In particular this is true for $\Gamma$-orbits.
+Hence \cite[\S7, Thm.]{Mum08} applies to every $\Gamma$-invariant open subscheme $U\subseteq X$ to prove the claim in the case $\cL=\cO_X$.

 Now let $x\in X$.
 Because $\cL$ is generated by its global sections there is an $s\in H^0(X,\cL)$ that does not vanish at $x$.
 Since the action of $\Gamma$ on $H^0(X,\cL)$ is trivial, $s$ vanishes at none of the points in the orbit $\Gamma x$.
 That orbit is therefore contained in some (dense, by irreducibility) affine open subscheme $U\subseteq X$ where $s$ is non-vanishing.
-Replacing $U$ by $\cap_{\gamma\in \Gamma}\, \gamma U$, we can also assume $U$ is $\Gamma$-invariant (like $U$, the intersection is affine because the scheme is quasi-projective and hence separated).
+Replacing $U$ by $\bigcap_{\gamma\in \Gamma}\, \gamma U$, we can also assume $U$ is $\Gamma$-invariant (like $U$, the intersection is affine because the scheme is quasi-projective and hence separated).

 The $\Gamma$-invariant section